 Yasho has helped sponsors launch a broad range of investment funds with investors within the United States and throughout the world.
-His sponsor work includes traditional private equity, credit, venture capital, infrastructure and hedge funds.
+His sponsor work includes traditional private equity, credit, venture capital, infrastructure, hedge funds, and cryptocurrency and other virtual asset funds.
 In addition, he has represented sponsors of cutting-edge products such as the first private fund established to own "names" in the Lloyds of London insurance market and the first investment vehicle to allow US retail investors to participate in returns from the price of carbon credits.
 Yasho’s sponsor clients have ranged from promising start-ups to industry-leading firms managing tens or even hundreds of billions of dollars.

 Yasho also represents institutional investors in establishing and managing their relationships with the sponsors of alternative investment products.
 His investor-side clients have included sovereign wealth funds, state pension funds, insurance companies, reinsurers, US and non-US financial institutions, US and non-US family offices and corporate pension plans.
 Yasho believes that the insights he has gained on the sponsor side provide value to his investor-side clients, and vice versa.